WFOEs have become a very popular way for businesses to expand to mainland China.

 How would you approach maintaining the company and what are the requirements?

-Generally to run a WFOE, consists of doing administrative work - just like a traditional business.
+Generally running a WFOE, consists of doing administrative work - just like a traditional business.

-- A renewal of documents such as the business registration certificate, which must be done every year.
+A renewal of documents such as the business registration certificate, must be done every year.

 Chinese markets are vast and full of various skills and expertise such as innovation in Shenzhen, thus a WFOE is a perfect way to tap into these benefits.